garrettrayj/den/README.md

 # Den for RSS

-## App Description

-Den is a feed reader built for delivering the latest headlines without distraction, obfuscation, or manipulation.
+Den is a feed reader built to deliver the news without distraction, obfuscation, or manipulation.

-Just add RSS feeds to keep up-to-date without all the noise.
-There is no advertising, notifications, recommendations, comments, or trends.
+Just add feeds to keep up-to-date without all the noise.
+There is no advertising, notifications, recommendations, comments, reactions, or trends.
 You and you alone are in control of the content you follow.
-RSS is an open format that can be published by any website, therefore there isn't a single company that can trap you inside a bubble or mess with your head.
-Why be a social media school fish when you could be a manatee, doing your own thing?
+RSS is an open format that can be published by any website, therefore no single company has control over what you see.
+Why be a social media school fish when you can be a manatee, doing your own thing?

 - Compatible with iPhone, iPad, and Mac
 - No account or registration required